decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 poolfees=<VSP's Required Reward Fee>
 ```

-If you dont want `ticketbuyer` to spend all of your funds, there is one more option which allows you to specify a balance which will not be spent:
+If you don't want `ticketbuyer` to spend all of your funds, there is one more option which allows you to specify a balance which will not be spent:

 ```
 ticketbuyer.balancetomaintainabsolute=<balance>